btskinner/tex_cv/README.md

 the norms of your field.
 Move sections around, add or delete them.
 Regardless of the specific style, hopefully the core setup will be useful and save you time as you update your CV in the future.

+For reference, I don't edit my `.bib` by hand, but instead use [BibDesk](https://bibdesk.sourceforge.io), which comes with the MacTeX distribution.
+[JabRef](http://www.jabref.org) is another one that works across platforms.

 ## Features